2015 Asheville Tri Club Board

 Kit entered her first triathlon at the tender age of 20, in attempt to impress a boy (true story).
 Since then, she has competed in over 100 triathlons, firmly establishing herself as a tri dork.
 After a crazy year of long-distance success in 2013, including an 8th placed finish at Beach2Battleship and being crowned “Princess Reaper,” Kit is taking a bit of an “easy” year of racing, hopefully including a couple of races at the beach.

-Lizzie Sager is in charge of the Grand Prix this year for the board, so if you have questions about your points, she’s your woman!
-Lizzie originally hails from Dallas, TX but landed in Asheville over a year and a half ago after graduating from school in Boston.
+Josh is in charge of the Grand Prix this year for the board, so if you have questions about your points, he’s your man!
+Josh is a man of mystery, but we hope to share more about him here soon.

 Ben & Susan Rickert, Social Coordinators